Causal Learning via Manifold Regularization: Empirical Results

-In the above results the pairs whose causal relationship was to be predicted were chosen at random (i.e. the set of unlabelled pairs was a random subset of the set of all pairs).
+In the above results the pairs whose causal relationship was to be predicted were chosen at random (i.e., the set of unlabelled pairs was a random subset of the set of all pairs).
 In contrast, in some settings it may be relevant to predict the effect of intervening on variable $i$, without knowing the effect of intervening on $i$ on {\it any} other variable.
-For this setting, the unlabelled set should comprise entire rows of the causal adjacency matrix $A_C(G)$.
-Figure \ref{YEAST_ROW} considers this case.
+For this setting, the unlabelled set should comprise entire rows of the causal adjacency matrix $A(C)$.
+Figure~\ref{YEAST_ROW} considers this case.
 To ensure a sufficient number of rows were non-empty, we imposed the additional restriction on the gene subset $C$ that at least half of the rows had at least one causal effect.
-This row-wise case is a harder problem, reflected in the lower AUC values for SSCD compared with Figure~\ref{YEAST_GLOBAL}, but we still found that SSCD outperformed the benchmark methods.
+Results for PC are shown in Appendix~\ref{sec:app-figs} (Fig.~\ref{fig:yeast_roc_row}) as points on the ROC plane.
+As for the random sampling case above, MRCL offers an improvement over the other methods. k-NN also performs well relative to the other approaches here.